Writing

 – Sunday Times

-‘A memoir of rare power’
+‘A heartfelt examination of identity and place…a memoir of rare power’

 – Guardian